What is the Know Diabetes Service?

 We collect and hold data for providing healthcare services to our patients and running our organisation which includes monitoring the quality of care that we provide.
 In carrying out this role we may collect information about you which helps us respond to your queries or secure specialist services.
 We may keep your information in written form and/or in digital form.

 The records may include basic details about you, such as your name and address.
 They may also contain more sensitive information about your health and also information such as outcomes of needs assessments.

 Details we collect about you

 The KnowDiabetes Service collects and manages records relating to how diabetes might be or is affecting your health.
-Additionally we collect information about how well or how much our service has helped you or might help you in future.
+Additionally, we collect information about how well or how much our service has helped you or might help you in the future.

 Records which the Know Diabetes Service may hold about you include the following:

 - Details about you, such as your name and address

 - Any diabetes-related contact the surgery has had with you, such as results, medications, and referrals to Diabetes courses or digital apps,

 - Details about your treatment and care as might relate to diabetes

 - Results of investigations, such as laboratory tests, x-rays,